Arsnael/james-project/src/adr/0019-reactor-netty-adoption.md

 * Porting current `jmap-draft` to use a `reactor-netty` server instead of a Jetty server
 * The `reactor-netty` server should serve as well the new `jmap` implementation
-* Should be possible to refactor and get end-to-end reactive operations with it
+* We will be able to refactor and get end-to-end reactive operations for JMAP, unlocking performance gains

 ## References